-Australia is serious about reducing our waste and putting it to work.
+Australia is serious about reducing our waste and putting valuable recycled materials to work.

-- banning the export of unprocessed glass, plastic, tyres, paper and cardboard in a world first
+- regulating the export of glass, plastic, tyres, paper and cardboard

 - investing more than A$1 billion to turbocharge our waste and recycling industries

-- supporting industry-led recycling schemes through the A$20 million National Product Stewardship Investment Fund
+- supporting industry-led recycling schemes through the A$26 million National Product Stewardship Investment Fund

 - halving our food waste by 2030.

-Australia is committed to reprocessing an additional 645,000 tonnes of waste plastic, paper, glass and tyres each year.
+Australia is committed to creating enough onshore capacity to reprocess waste plastic, paper, glass and tyres, which were previously exported, keeping these value-added materials in our economy.
 The Recycling and Clean Energy National Manufacturing Priority road map identifies growth opportunities in:

 - recyclable products and packaging